 If there is one thing technology vendors have really nailed, that is content marketing.
 With each new white paper and e-book, the digital noise aimed at buyers expands.
 This has been no different with sales enablement and readiness.
 Vendors and consultants have fallen over themselves to assure prospective buyers that they have worked out defining and differentiating sales enablement, training, sales coaching, sales effectiveness, engagement, readiness and so on.
 What has been missing is the authoritative voice of an analyst that marries deep practitioner experience with an in-depth understanding of the technology landscape.

-is a timely and insightful snapshot of the sales training and coaching imperative as well as the technology solutions landscape.
+The recent Tech Spectrum for Sales Coaching and Learning Report by Aragon Research is a timely and insightful snapshot of the sales training and coaching imperative as well as the technology solutions landscape.
 It is timely because of a renewed effort by learning platforms to co-opt sales readiness as a learning initiative and insightful because it provides a valuable framework to separate point solution pretenders from proven platforms purpose-built for sales readiness.

 While this report certainly validates MindTickle’s singular focus on tying the success of our platform to measurable capability (what reps say and do), more importantly, Aragon Research’s report lays out the interplay between sales enablement, corporate learning, and sales readiness.
 And at the same time, it also highlights mission-critical priorities for coaching and applied learning in the flow of work.

-for anyone that doesn’t have access to Aragon’s library and I invite a dialog with fellow practitioners on what I thought were three key areas the report did a particularly good job of drawing out:
+MindTickle is pleased to sponsor access to the report for anyone that doesn’t have access to Aragon’s library and I invite a dialog with fellow practitioners on what I thought were three key areas the report did a particularly good job of drawing out:

 - A rubric for evaluating enterprise-readiness offerings that are winning the battle for enterprise